Table of Contents

-Who Can Apply or The Paycheck Protection Program?
+Who Can Apply for the Paycheck Protection Program?

 The majority of small and medium businesses can apply for the Paycheck Protection Program.
 This will include companies (corporations, partnerships and LLCs), self-employed individuals / independent contractors, and freelancers.
 You can apply whether your business is treated as a C corporation, S corporation, Sole Proprietorship or Partnership for tax purposes.